Frequently Asked Questions about the TBID

 What is a Tourism Business Improvement District?

-A Tourism Business Improvement District (TBID) is a collaboration of businesses working together to increase quality visitation to their destination, especially during historically slower times of the year by providing additional funding for destination marketing efforts.
+A Tourism Business Improvement District (TBID) is an assessment on businesses to provide a stable funding source in order to increase quality visitation to their destination and education efforts.
+The assessment can be passed on to customers and has proven to be especially critical in lifting visitation during historically slower times of the year by providing additional funding for destination marketing.

 Are there other TBIDs throughout California?